-Slip trailing is a lovely way to add dimensionality to your work.
+Slip trailing is a lovely way to add dimensionality to your work, especially when it is layered with other techniques.
 And it is super simple to prepare your slip from your own clay body.
-In today’s clip, an excerpt from her DVD Layered Surfaces, Erin Furimsky explains how to prepare slip for slip trailing, plus gives a bunch of tips on how to get the most out of your slip trailer.
+In today’s clip, an excerpt from her DVD Layered Surfaces, Erin Furimsky explains how to prepare slip for slip trailing,… Read More »

 In this latest installment of our Studio Visit department, Erin Furimsky shares her personal practice and